Easy Rose Cupcakes

 Easy rose cupcakes close up in hand

-The magic happens when the buttercream and chocolate meet inside the silicone mold.
-The colours swirl and settle into the petal shape, creating the prettiest natural gradients.
-I could not believe it when I pushed them out of the mold — the most gorgeous little two-tone roses.
-They’re stunning… and SO easy to master.
+The magic happens when buttercream and chocolate meet inside the silicone mold.
+The colours swirl together and set into delicate petal shapes, creating the most beautiful natural rose effect.

 The Easy Rose Cupcakes Design

-Each mini chocolate cupcake is topped with a buttercream dome, dipped into melted chocolate, and pressed into a silicone rose mold to create the perfect rose shape.
-Once chilled and popped out, the roses have crisp edges, a glossy finish, and the sweetest little petal details.
-A touch of shimmer spray completes the look.
+Each mini chocolate cupcake is topped with a buttercream dome, dipped into melted candy melts, and pressed into a silicone rose mold to create the perfect rose shape.
+Once chilled and removed from the mold, the roses have crisp edges, a glossy finish, and beautiful natural colour variation.

 Why You’ll Love These Easy Rose Cupcakes

-• Beautiful two-tone roses that look detailed and delicate, but are surprisingly easy to make.
+Beautiful two tone roses that look delicate but are surprisingly easy to make

-• Beginner-friendly, the silicone mold does all the hard work for you.
+Beginner friendly as the silicone mold does most of the work

 Things I Used